hosseinoliabak/cisco/switching/05_2_stp_features.md

 # Configuring Spanning Tree PortFast, UplinkFast, and BackboneFast
+## Topology Changes:
+A topology change occurs when a switch either moves a port into the Forwarding state or moves a port from the Forwarding or Learning states into the Blocking state.
+In other words, a port on an active switch comes up or goes down.

+The switch sends a TCN
+BPDU out its root port so that, ultimately, the root bridge receives news of the topology change.
+Notice that the TCN BPDU carries no data about the change but informs recipients only that a change has occurred.
+Also notice that the switch will not send TCN BPDUs if the port has been configured with PortFast enabled.

+### Direct Topology Changes:
+A direct topology change is one that can be detected on a switch interface.
+For example, if a trunk link suddenly goes down, the switch on each end of the link can immediately detect a link failure.
+The absence of that link changes the bridging topology, so other switches should be notified.

+The total time that users lose the connectivity, with the default STP timers, is about two times the forward delay period (15 seconds), or 30 seconds total.

+### Indirect Topology Changes:
+The link failure is in another segment of the network.
+As a result of the indirect link failure, the topology does not change immediately.
+The total time that users lose connectivity is roughly the time until the max age timer expired (20 seconds), plus the time until the next Configuration BPDU was received (2 seconds) plus the time that port spent in the Listening (15 seconds) and Learning (15 seconds) states.
+In other words, 52 seconds elapse if the default timer values are used.

+### Insignificant Topology Changes:
+For example, powering off the PC.
+No actual topology change occurred because none of the switches had to change port states to reach the root bridge

 ## PortFast:
 PortFast causes a switch or trunk port to enter the spanning tree forwarding state immediately, bypassing the listening and learning states.